Acorn221/RHUL-Final-Year-Project/the-definitive-todo-list.md

 - [x] Rationale (10%): Aims, objectives and a good introduction describing the structure of the report.
   - Added a rationale section, needs more objectives
+- [x] Literature Review and Background Reading (15%): Description and critical analysis of relevant background material from books, research papers or the web.
+Analysis of existing systems that solve similar tasks;

 ## The Code